Houldeby History, Family Crest & Coats of Arms

-Anglo-Saxon tribes in Britain.
-It is a result of when they lived as inhabitants in a wooded region.
+The lineage of the name Houldeby begins with the Anglo-Saxon tribes in Britain.
+It is a result of when they lived in Holtby, a parish, in the wapentake of Bulmer, in the North Riding of Yorkshire near York.

 Early Origins of the Houldeby family